-The Animal Audiogram Database (AAD) provides audiogram data and metadata of audio-physiological experiments and links to the original sources of the data in a structured and easily accessible way.
+The Animal Audiogram Database (AAD) provides audiogram data and metadata of auditory experiments and links to the original sources of the data in a structured and easily accessible way.

 Browse, view and download audiogram data in a variety of ways.
 Combine audiogram data for comparative analysis based on animal details, experimental conditions, or publications.